bswck/slothy/docs/how_it_works.md

     You get the point?

-    _slothy_ essentially uses the "special key" idea and implements behavior that dynamically imports items on their first actual lookup.
+    _slothy_ essentially uses the "special key" idea and implements behavior that dynamically imports items on their first actual lookup inside your `locals()`.

     These keys are created on every import inside _slothy_ context managers that temporarily patch [`__import__`][] in the built-in scope: the function without